selimozdemir/todo-app-spring-react/README.md

 Note: workbox creates the respective service worker and dynamically generate the `service-worker.js`

-### Managing dependencies

-For example, to add [Leaflet][] library as a runtime dependency of your application, you would run following command:

-    npm install --save --save-exact leaflet

-To benefit from TypeScript type definitions from [DefinitelyTyped][] repository in development, you would run following command:

-    npm install --save-dev --save-exact @types/leaflet

-Then you would import the JS and CSS files specified in library's installation instructions so that [Webpack][] knows about them:
-Note: there are still few other things remaining to do for Leaflet that we won't detail here.

 ## Building for production

 To optimize the TodoListApp application for production, run:

     ./mvnw -Pprod clean package

-This will concatenate and minify the client CSS and JavaScript files.
-It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

     java -jar target/*.war